koteitan/findmine/README.md

 # findmine
-find your post in nostr, Bluesky, togetter and twitter
+find your post in nostr, Bluesky, twilog and twitter

 https://koteitan.github.io/findmine/